 And many, many more

-Make no mistake, there are naturally-occurring ingredients that do confer these benefits, most companies don’t use them or if they do, don’t dose them properly.
-In the end, most of “fat burner” marketing is little more than fancy window dressing around a cocktail of unproven stimulants that make you feel like you're burning fat, when in reality it’s doing nothing for actual weight lose and only affecting your heart rate, blood pressure, and sleep.
+Make no mistake, there are naturally-occurring ingredients that do confer these benefits, most companies don’t use them or if they do, don’t implement the correct doses.
+In the end, most of “fat burner” marketing is little more than fancy window dressing around a cocktail of unproven stimulants that make you feel like you're burning fat, when in reality it’s doing nothing for actual weight loss and only affecting your heart rate, blood pressure, and sleep.

 Fortunately, we’ve started to see a slow turn of the tide in the industry.
 As regulation and oversight has increased, ushering out the popular designer stims of yesteryear, supplement companies have finally started using actual research-backed ingredients in their fat burners and dosing them properly!